roo1989/notebooks/python-deep-dive/Python 3: Deep Dive (Part 4 - OOP)/Welcome file.md

     class MyClass:
         pass

 Here we have a class called MyClass that does nothing.
-But look
+But look at how we use the class keyword, mentioning that the class keyword is a reserved keyword in Python.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3NTQ3NjY1NiwtMTE5NjQ5ODU3NiwtOD
+eyJoaXN0b3J5IjpbMjAyMTY0MTA4MCwtMTE5NjQ5ODU3NiwtOD
 g1OTU5MzE2XX0=
 -->